 Get in Touch

-Hi, my name is Jacek, and I love Excel and Financial Modelling.
-I hope you’ve enjoyed reading this tutorial as much as I enjoyed writing it!
-If you have any questions about financial analysis in general or any topic in particular, don’t hesitate to get in touch.
+Hi, my name is Jacek and I love spreadsheets!
+I hope you’ve enjoyed reading this tutorial as much as I did writing it.
+If you have any questions about creating a Monthly Budget in particular or financial analysis in general, don’t hesitate to get in touch.

-How to Create an Excel Financial Model with Debt Financing – This post explains how to add debt calculations, including principal and interest payments, to your simple Excel Cash Flow Forecast model.
+How to Create a Financial Model with Debt Financing – This post explains how to add debt calculations, including principal and interest payments, to your simple Cash Flow Forecast model.

-Your First Steps in Excel – Beginner’s Crash Tutorial – If you need to refresh your Excel knowledge, this tutorial will give you a quick overview of all the basics of using spreadsheets.
+Your First Steps in Microsoft Excel – Beginner’s Crash Tutorial – If you need to refresh your knowledge, this tutorial will give you a quick overview of all the basics of using spreadsheets.

-How to Use Cohort Analysis to Calculate Retention and Churn Rate in Excel – This step-by-step tutorial will take you through an example on how to analyse business data and understand customers’ behaviour.
+Calculating Retention and Churn Rate with Cohort Analysis – This step-by-step tutorial will take you through an example of analysing business data and understanding customers’ behaviour.

-How to Create a Marketing Investment Plan in Excel – Learn more about analysing customer data to create a marketing budget and forecast in Excel.
+How to Create a Marketing Investment Plan – Learn more about analysing customer data to create a marketing budget and forecast.